frankdilo/FDStatusBarNotifierView/README.md

     [notifierView hide];

-## More
+## Hide on tap

-- If you set the `shouldHideOnTap` property to `YES` when the user touch the message it will be hidden.
+If you set the `shouldHideOnTap` property to `YES` when the user taps the message it will be hidden.

+## Scrolling message

-- If the message you want to display doesn’t fit in the status bar it will be animated and scroll horizontally to display the full text.
+If the message you want to display doesn’t fit in the status bar it will be animated and scroll horizontally to display the full text.

-## Optional delegate methods
+## Delegate methods

 I've also created some handy *self-explanatory* delegate methods, if you need them.